 The oil level should be checked before the unit is operated.
-The optimum operating level is between mid and low level of the green selector of the level gauge in the end of the tank.
+The optimum operating level is between mid and high level of sight glass.
 If the oil level is not in the correct range, make appropriate corrections (add or drain).